mcenderdragon/Futurepack-API/README.md

 [![](http://redsnake-games.de/jenkins/api.php?id=futurepack.svg)]()

 #  Futurepack Source Repository
 You propably wonder where the source is: not here.
 Futureack is not open source, but rather visible source.
-You need a gitlab.com account and then simply mail me your name (goto.minecraft@gmail.com) and I will add you to the projekt.
+It is here: https://gitlab.com/MCenderdragon/Futurepack.

 # Futurepack-API
 A small Api for the Futurepack